Tour de Cache Valley II – March 20, 2021

 Nibley Sunrise Meadows Park – Sunrise Meadows is a mostly wide open short disc golf course that plays through retention ponds.
 This park does not have many mature trees so can get very hot.

 North Logan Elk Ridge Park – The Elk Ridge Park disc golf course has 9 holes and plays around baseball and soccer fields.
-Because of the business of the park, you may not be able to play all the holes in afternoon and evening hours.
+Because of the business of the park, you may not be able to play all the holes on Saturdays and on weekday afternoons and evenings.

 Providence Von Baer Park – This is a favorite local course where many of us learned to play disc golf.
 While most of the holes are short, this is a very challenging course that will easily frustrate beginners.
 The Blind Gulley Disc golf course has 9 baskets but 18 tee pads to create an 18 hole disc golf course.